Modern Onboarding Process: What Do New Hires Want and Need?June 21, 2021

 When considering your employee onboarding software, you need a solution that will help you organize the process and streamline it.
 Learn how Paylocity can help.

 Did you know that 33% of employees quit their jobs within the first three months?
 There are a few reasons why employees leave.
 Some cite company culture, but a full 43% say that their day-to-day duties were not what they expected in the hiring process.
 Employee turnover can cost your company as much as two times the employee’s salary.
 One key way that your company can improve these numbers is by developing onboarding processes that meet employees’ needs.

-What is the onboarding process in HR for new hires?
+What is the employee onboarding process?

 Onboarding is the process to help new hires acclimate to their position.
 This includes supporting them, providing tools they need to become productive, and helping them become a member of the team and company culture.
 The onboarding process is the protocol your company uses to welcome new hires.
 There are a lot of tasks that need to be handled during onboarding.
 Employees may need to fill out new hire paperwork, provide tax information, and make choices about benefits.
 There might be onboarding training based on their position, and regulatory compliance training, such as safety training.

-What do new hires want?
+What do new hires want from their onboarding experience?

 During the onboarding process, employees want to understand how to access the tools they need to succeed in the position.
 New hires will have questions about protocol and processes, no matter what level they're at.
 Your company has its own culture.
 Everything is new to the employee.
 While this can (and should!) be an exciting time, starting a new job is also stressful for many new hires.
 They're unsure of what is expected in their new position.